BIOGRAPHY

 Black Belt Instructor under Professor Tiwanak.
 Thrilled at the idea of being

-able to train on the Base, Punong Guro Bolden was one of the first to join the
+able to train on base as had been the case at Camp LeJeune, Tom was one of the first to join,

-Camp Smith CHA-3 Kenpo Club, thus becoming a Charter Member.
+thus becoming a Charter Member of the Camp Smith CHA-3 Kenpo Club.
 The CHA-3 Kenpo

 training regiment was rigorous and consisted of nightly classes at either Camp